Michael-Malver-Thrivent/skills-introduction-to-github/readme.md

-Welcome to the first sentence of my GitHub profile!
+Welcome to the first silly sentence of my GitHub profile!
 This is a second sentence.